prototowb/prototowb.github.io/index.md

 # prototowb.github.io

 I'm thrilled to welcome you on my first Blog, that has just started as Log for the #100DaysOfCode challenge!
 I look forward to share bunch of exciting projects with you (for me at least).
-I'd love to hear from you when you're just starting out lerning to code or are a knowledgable advanced javascript programmer, who is interested in a collaboration on some project.
-Even Brainstorming for Ideas would be nice :-)
+I'd love to hear from you when you're just starting out learning to code or are a knowledgable advanced javascript programmer, who is interested in a collaboration on some project.
+Even brainstorming for Ideas would be nice :-)
 <br>
 now without further ado~ i present you my
 <br>